LEARN MORE ABOUT GIVING HELP

 What do I do if the user wants to transition to a traditional client within my practice?

-If the Veteran or Service Member expresses interest, yes, you are allowed to transition them to your traditional face-to-face platform.
+If the Veteran, Service Member, or Intelligence Officer expresses interest, yes, you are allowed to transition them to your traditional face-to-face platform.
 However, we ask that you forthrightly discuss the cost beforehand (with an inclination towards low-cost appointments).
 “When and if it’s either your recommendation or the user’s wishes, you are encouraged to transition the user to available traditional clinical support.
 That might be to the nearest VA or clinician in the local area.
 If the user is active duty the ideal option is to their nearest military behavioral health provider.

 Will the users have my personal information?